The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Results

-Tilt angles measured at the time of maximum flux of each active region and from the time of central meridian crossing are compared to determine if there is a significant difference in the average tilt angles or Joy's law fit that depends on the sampling.
-The data from central meridian crossing was taken from the SPEAR (Solar Photospheric and Ephemeral Active Region) catalogue.
+Tilt angles measured at the time of maximum flux of each active region and from the time of central meridian crossing are compared to determine if a significant difference exists in the average tilt angles or Joy's law fit that depends on the sampling.
+The data from central meridian crossing was taken from the SPEAR (Solar Photospheric and Ephemeral Active Region) catalogue, see \url{http://hmi.stanford.edu/hminuggets/?p=3730}.

 Figure \ref{fig:cm-maxflux} shows the average 5$^{\circ}$ bins for the data points from both data sets separated by hemisphere and the linear fit done to all data points (not the binned data).
-There is not a significant difference in the linear regression slopes and intercepts in the data from the northern hemisphere and in the intercepts from the southern hemisphere, see Table \ref{tab:table-3}.
+There is no significant difference in the linear regression slopes and intercepts in the data from the northern hemisphere and in the intercepts from the southern hemisphere, see Table \ref{tab:table-3}.
 The $\bar{\gamma}$ values resulting from sampling at the time of maximum flux and central meridian are also statistically the same.
+The average difference between maximum flux and central meridian was $0.82^{\circ}$ in the northern hemisphere and $3.83^{\circ}$ in the southern hemisphere.